trivialTZ/Lsst-Twilight-SNe/README.md

 - Sky brightness: when `rubin_sim.skybrightness` is available the exact Rubin model is used; otherwise a fallback combines a twilight term with a Krisciunas & Schaefer (1991) moon-scatter model.
 - Gate: a band is eligible when `m5 ≥ m_target` (SNR ≥ 5).
-There are **no
+The final decision
-  hard-coded bans**: the final decision is the intersection with `sun_alt_policy`.
+  is the intersection with `sun_alt_policy`.
 If no band passes the m5/SNR gate, an empty set is returned—there is no heuristic fallback.
-Per-filter Moon separations are checked afterwards using the notebook-configured `min_moon_sep_by_filter`.
+Per‑filter Moon separations are checked afterwards using `min_moon_sep_by_filter`.

 ## Minimal example